-EQAO’s work is overseen by its board, which is drawn from leaders in the fields of education and business.
+EQAO's work is overseen by its Board of Directors, which is comprised of leaders from the education and business community.

 Roland Boudreau, of Carlisle, brings to the board an extensive background in business.
 He is Loblaw’s Executive Vice-President, Special Projects, and is responsible for implementing new processes and technology that improve productivity in over 600 stores across 10 provinces.